 Social media platforms

-At some points in time, certain social media platforms in Pakistan were also unavailable.
+There have been times when social media platforms have often been banned in Pakistan.
 The NetBlocks Internet Observatory and Digital Rights Foundation observed that the Pakistani government blocked social media and content-sharing websites, including Twitter and Facebook, in response to the violent Tehreek-e-Labaik protests.

 How Does the Government of Pakistan Censor the Internet?